LaminJuwara/laminjuwara.github.io/_includes/cv.md

 ## <i class="fa fa-chevron-right"></i> Short Bio

-I am a PhD candidate in Quantitative Life Sciences at McGill.
+I am a PhD student in Quantitative Life Sciences at McGill.
 My MSc training was on privacy preserving data analysis at the department of Biostatistics under the supervisions of  [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Dr Alexandra M Schmidt](http://alex-schmidt.research.mcgill.ca/).
 Prior to mcgill, I studied at [AIMS](https://www.aims.ac.za/en/home)- Stellenbosch University (MSc Mathematics) under the supervision of [Dr Wilfred Ndifon](https://scholar.google.com/citations?user=T7leliwAAAAJ&hl=en) and the Kwame Nkrumah University of Science and Tech, Ghana (BSc Mathematics).
 I am from The Gambia and have lived ~~and studied~~ there until 2007.

 <table class="table table-hover">
   <tr>